ConnRaus/ASCIIPrinter/README.md

 While the AsciiPrinter program wasn't initally intended to play videos, when I saw how fast it ran at a reasonable size I just had to get it to play video.

+If you haven't used `./compile.sh` in the root directory yet, please do it now to compile ASCIIPrinter Video.

 Everything for ASCIIPrinter Video is located in the video folder. to get there, type `cd video`.

-Once in the video folder, type `./compile.sh` to compile everything needed for ASCIIPrinter Video.

 ### Video convert